JihunKimCode/Jihun-Kim/README.md

   </a>
 </div>

 **Hello!
 I am Jihun Kim, a passionate student majoring in Computer Science and minoring in Cybersecurity and Machine Learning at the University of Tennessee, Knoxville.** I always try to experience various technologies and view this field from a diversified perspective.

-While majoring in computer science at university, I learned about **data structures, cryptography, cybersecurity, and machine learning**.
-I participated in various projects, such as creating a website or composing music using machine learning, which could utilize the knowledge I had learned.
-Furthermore, I attempted to broaden my knowledge by studying **statistics** and **physics**.
+---
 <div align="center">

-  ## Skills
-  ### Proficient
+  ### 💡Proficient
   <a href="https://github.com/JihunKimCode" target="_self" rel="noopener noreferrer">
     <img src="https://img.shields.io/badge/C++-00599C?style=flat-square&logo=C%2B%2B&logoColor=white"/>
   </a>